 How do you feel about this ending?
 How do you feel about the amount of information readers now have on Evie?

-FROM THE INTERNATIONALLY BESTSELLING AUTHOR OF THE SECRETS SHE KEEPS, NOW A MAJOR BBC SERIES STARRING LAURA CARMICHAEL
+FROM THE INTERNATIONALLY BESTSELLING AUTHOR OF THE SECRETS SHE KEEPS, NOW A MAJOR BBC SERIES, AND THE SUSPECT, NOW A MAJOR ITV SERIES

 'A gripping and eerie read.
-You won't be able to look away' Karin Slaughter, #1 international bestselling author
+You won't be able to look away' Karin Slaughter

 The girl with no past.